YinHK-gameDev/unity-learn/lighting/README.md

 > You can perform many of the functions available in the **Lighting window** in scripts, using the **`LightingSettings`** and **`Lightmapping`** APIs.

+#### Scene tab
+The Scene tab displays information about the **Lighting Settings Asset** that is assigned to the active Scene.
+If no Lighting Settings Asset is assigned to the active Scene, it displays information about the **default LightingSettings object**.

 ### ref
 https://www.youtube.com/watch?v=DlxuvvYZO4Q